jfroom/jfmk-auth/README.md

 ## Test

-`docker-compose exec test rails test` Run tests (also importantly sets Rails.env = 'test').
+`docker-compose exec web bin/rails test` Run tests (also importantly sets Rails.env = 'test').

 `vnc://localhost:5900 password:secret` To interactive with and debug Selenium sessions, use VNC to connect to the Selenium service.
 [VNC Viewer](https://www.realvnc.com/download/viewer/) works well, and on OS X Screen Sharing app is built-in.

 To visit the test app on local machine: `open http://localhost:3001/`.
-To visit in the VNC session visit: `http://test:3001`.
+To visit in the VNC session visit: `http://web:3001`.

 Commits to master are automatically tested by [Travis CI](https://travis-ci.org/jfroom/jfmk-auth).

 Tests use:
 - [`railsware/rack_session_access`](//github.com/railsware/rack_session_access) with Capybara to conveniently bypass session authenticating which speeds tests up.
-- [`thoughtbot/climate_control`](//github.com/thoughtbot/climate_control) to adjust ENV vars for models/integration, and a custom `/test/backdoor/` route for the capybara test enviornemnt only to adjust ENV.
+- [`thoughtbot/climate_control`](//github.com/thoughtbot/climate_control) to adjust ENV vars for models/integration, and a custom `/test/backdoor/` route for the capybara test environment only to adjust ENV.

 ## Deploy